emahuni/em-async-events/README.md

     // get info from the last listener (this is where you MAY need to use reverse invocation order) const endResult = await this.$emitEvent('some-event', { test: 'one' }, { isAsync: true, range: 'first-child' });
-    // isAsync option is required for events that expect a response }
+    // isAsync option is required for events that expect a response

+    // atomic emission API: unlike listeners only single payload is allowed here
+    // emit multiple events,
+    this.$emitEvent(['second-event', 'third-event'], {test: 'payload'});
+    // if async then the result will be array of promises respective of each event, we may use it this way eg: await new Promise.all(this.$emitEvent(['second-event', 'third-event'], {test: 'payload'}, {isAsync: true}));
+  }
 }
 ```